Higher domain authority will result in better rankings for all your pages.

 - And many more unknown factors

 The bad news is this: with so many factors we aren’t aware of (and just so many factors in general), it can be hard to pin down the exact cause of a low DA.
-That means that it can be difficult to increase domain authority fast.
+That means that it can be difficult to improve it fast.

 But the good news is that we can discern a few things from the information given.